citp/privacy-policy-historical/p/pi/pit/pitchero.com.md

-> *The following text is extracted and transformed from the pitchero.com privacy policy that was archived on 2010-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100627125248id_/http%3A//www.pitchero.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pitchero.com privacy policy that was archived on 2010-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101120191926id_/http%3A//www.pitchero.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Police | Pitchero

-Privacy Policy

 For the purposes of the Data Protection Act 1998, the data controller is Pitch Hero Ltd ("Pitch Hero") of Hawthorne House, Dark Lane, Birstall, Leeds, United Kingdom